WHY CHOOSE A STONE MINING SEARCH?

-It provides an interpretive assessment, based upon records held by Mining Searches UK, as to the considered mining risk from historical mining activity.
-In addition, information is provided as to whether current or potential future mining will take place which may affect the stability of the property.
+The Groundsure Stone Mining Search is a desktop report which provides an interpretive assessment, as to the considered risks from historical mining activity.
+It provides information as to whether current or potential future mining will take place which may affect the stability of the property.

 Stone Mining Search is suitable for the following: